-Widget Description Actions Scanner Alerts List of alerts about areas where your Tenable Nessus scanner performance may be suffering.
-Alerts can have a severity level of Info, Low, Medium, or High.
-Click an alert to see more details.
+Widget Description Actions

+Scanner List of alerts about areas where your Tenable Nessus scanner Click an

+Alerts performance may be suffering.
+Alerts can have a severity level alert to see

+of Info, Low, Medium, or High. more

+details.

 Monitor Scanner Health